ContextLab/supereeg/docs/index.rst

  .. toctree::

- `SuperEEG <https://github.com/ContextLab/superEEG>`_ is a Python package used for estimating neural activity throughout the brain from a small number of intracranial recordings by leveraging across patients and Gaussian process regression. and to read the paper, click
+ `supereeg <https://github.com/ContextLab/supereeg>`_ is a Python package used for estimating neural activity throughout the brain from a small number of intracranial recordings by leveraging across patients and Gaussian process regression. and to read the paper, click
  `here <http://www.biorxiv.org/content/early/2017/03/27/121020>`_.